stanford-centaur/PyPantograph/docs/intro.md

 6. Extraction of tactic training data
 7. Support for drafting

+## Name

+The name Pantograph is a pun.
+It means two things
+- A pantograph is an instrument for copying down writing.
+As an agent explores the vast proof search space, Pantograph records the current state to ensure the proof is sound.
+- A pantograph is also an equipment for an electric train.
+It supplies power to a locomotive.
+In comparison the (relatively) simple Pantograph software powers theorem proving projects.

 ## Design Rationale

 The Lean 4 interface is not conducive to search.
 Readers familiar with Coq may